 Step 2.
 Configure a specific Bruteforce

-You want to run a specific Bruteforce job on this hash, click on the 'equalizer' icon:
+You want to run a specific and custom Bruteforce job on this hash, click on 'Select Bruteforce' buttton:

 The Bruteforce Menu appears below:

 I guess the password is made up of lowercase letters (a to z) and digits (0 to 9) and length should range from 4 to 10 characters: